specklesystems/speckle-sharp/ConnectorRhino/README.md

 - A Speckle Server running (more on this below)
 - Speckle Manager (more on this below)

-### Getting Started
+## Getting Started

-Following instructions on how to get started debugging and contributing to this connector.
+The following instructions try to help you with getting started debugging and contributing to this connector.

 #### Dependencies